Yell, Shetland: Hanseatic trade and early modern period

 Although most of Shetland's Hanseatic trade was conducted from Scalloway, Burravoe was one of the most important of the other Hanseatic centres in the archipelago.

-In the 17th century, the Dutch East Indian Ship, Lastdrager was wrecked on Yell, and the survivor, Jan Camphuis wrote favorably of his experiences on the island.
-He noted the generosity and kindness of the islanders to him while he was there, which he believed was disproportionate to their poverty.
+In the 17th century, the Dutch East Indian ship Lastdrager was wrecked on Yell, and the survivor Jan Camphuis wrote favourably of his experiences on the island.
+He noted the generosity and kindness of the islanders to him, which he believed was disproportionate to their poverty.
 Yell is mentioned by Martin Martin in his 1695 A Description of the Western Islands of Scotland where he noted that "there are three churches, and several small chapels in it."

 The Rev. Crutwell in the 18th century said of Yell that "the inhabitants have plenty of fuel, catch immense quantities of small fish, and live comfortably."